 4) Use Social for Customer Insights: Social really is becoming a driver of customer insight.
 Successful organisations are embracing the idea that social really can be a good indicator of what people are thinking and feeling and social can help make better business decisions.

-5) Prepare for Artificial Intelligence: AI is dominating the headlines more and more, and whilst still a future facing trend, the speed of adoption is picking up dramatically.
-AI has the potential to take away huge amounts of manual and repetitive work, giving humans time to focus on relationships.
+5) Prepare for Artificial Intelligence: AI is dominating the headlines more and more, and whilst sill a future facing trend the speed of adoption is picking up dramatically.
+AI has the potential to take away huge amounts of the manual and repetitive work, giving humans time to focus on relationships.
 Uptake of AI is increasing and more practical applications are being developed.
 There were 30,000 messenger bots at the beginning of 2017, but 200,000 by the end of the year.
 Messenger bots are becoming much more personalised too.
 It’s likely that if your company isn’t already using AI technology you will be soon, so keep on top of developments.

 So how are social networks responding to (and driving) these changes in consumer behaviour?
 Here’s a summary of where the big five social media platforms are heading:

 Facebook is embracing mobile video and brands which use live broadcasts or are independent content creators are getting better organic reach.
 Facebook are also pushing messenger ads, and there’s a big push for further uptake of Facebook groups.
 Currently 100m people use Facebook groups and Facebook want brands to engage with them.
 Businesses need to accept the reality of declining organic reach and build this into their strategies.
 The Facebook ‘Explore’ tab now houses more branded content, with less showing up organically in the news feed.